-What is a Content Security Policy?
+What is a Content Security Policy (CSP)?

 A Content Security Policy (CSP) is a declarative security policy delivered as an HTTP response header sent from your server to the browser alongside your HTML.
 It functions as a strict security contract that the browser must enforce while rendering your page, ensuring it only executes code or loads resources from the trusted sources you have explicitly defined.
 The CSP standard is developed and maintained by the World Wide Web Consortium (W3C).